Faculty in the Cognitive Program have specific research interests that provide broad coverage of topics within cognitive

 - High-level cognition, complex learning and instruction

 Overall, two features distinguish our program: an emphasis on crossing traditional research boundaries and an interest in bridging basic and applied research.

 The strong interdisciplinary perspective and collaborative research activities of faculty in the Cognitive Program encourage students to cross traditional research boundaries.

 Students and faculty in the program have their offices in the Learning Research and Development Center (LRDC).
 The LRDC is one of the world's leading centers for exploring the interface between education and cognitive theory.
 LRDC faculty have appointments in psychology, law, education, computer science, linguistics, and neuroscience.

-Program faculty and students also participate in the Center for the Neural Basis of Cognition (CNBC), which involves researchers in psychology, neuroscience, neurobiology, biology, computer science, statistics, mathematics, and robotics who use a variety of methods to investigate the interface between cognition and neuroscience.
+Program faculty and students also participate in the Center for the Neural Basis of Cognition (CNBC), which includes researchers from Pitt and CMU in the fields of psychology, neuroscience, neurobiology, biology, computer science, statistics, mathematics, and robotics who use a variety of methods to investigate the interface between cognition and neuroscience.
 Graduate students interested in cognitive neuroscience can participate in a joint training effort with the CNBC.

 Finally, there are connections between the University of Pittsburgh and the adjacent campus of Carnegie Mellon University (CMU).
 Pitt students are able to cross-register for CMU classes.
 The CNBC has faculty and graduate students from both universities, and an annual symposium highlights the work of psychology graduate students in both universities.